Create and connect instance

 -

-- When starting a Bare Metal instance, the basic server boots, and all hardware and firmware components are checked.
-This process can take about 20 minutes before the instance becomes available on the network.
+- When starting a bare metal instance, the physical server undergoes a full hardware and firmware check.
+It may take up to 20 minutes before the instance becomes fully operational and accessible over the network.

-- After instance creation, the hostname may briefly appear as the instance name before updating to the host-IP format in the networking stage.
+- Shortly after creation, the hostname may briefly display as the instance name before updating to the host-IP format.

 Connect to instance